ajankuv/burstcoin-docker/README.md

 *Ship your burstcoin wallet with Docker*

 ## Info
-Build a Docker image from openjdk:8-jdk-alpine and run burst-team/burstcoin release 1.2.9.
+Build a Docker image from openjdk:8-jdk-alpine and run PoC-Consortium/burstcoin release 1.3.6cg.

-This will be kept up to date with the newest releases.
+This will be kept up to date with the newest releases from PoC Consortium moving forward.

+Use this to support Dymaxion updates from PoC.

+NOTE: This uses the h2 db backend, no extra software needed.

 ## Build